Eruna-Me/DunnoAlternative/design.md

 Turn based, turns (and battles) will take place sequentially.
 At the start of a turn the player gets a limited amount of resources to spend during their turn:
 - Money from their provinces, this is the only resource that carries over to following turns.
 - A limited amount of actions/attacks. (maybe 2), might also get used for construction.
+Alternatively a player may only attack the same province once per turn.
 - Every hero (and their attached monsters) may fight once per turn (and only defend during other players turns if they didn't attack!).

 With these resources they have to each turn, if so desired: